dcodigo/dcodigo/README.md

 - 👋 Hi, I’m @dcodigo, Oscar.
 - 👀 I’m interested in development project.
-- 🌱 I’m currently learning this tool and programming.
+- 🌱 I’m currently learning and using new programming languages and configuration tools.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking for a programming internship.
+Technical assistance in analysis, programming and testing.
 - 📫 How to reach me ...

 <!---
 dcodigo/dcodigo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->